 Obstructive Sleep Apnea

-TMJ and Sleep Apnea Can Play a Role Your Overall Well-Being
+TMJ and Sleep Apnea Can Play a Role in Your Overall Well-Being

 Obstructive sleep apnea (OSA) is caused by an airway blockage (obstruction) during sleep.
 During the day, muscles in the airway region keep the throat and airway passage wide open but when a patient has obstructive sleep apnea, the throat collapses during sleep, blocking the airway and preventing air from getting to the lungs.